Canon 1000D versus Canon 2000D

 - Larger screen: Has a bigger rear LCD (3.0" vs 2.5") for image review and settings control.

 - More detailed LCD: Has a higher resolution rear screen (920k vs 230k dots).

 - More modern: Reflects 9 years and 8 months of technical progress since the 1000D launch.

 If the number of relative strengths (bullet points above) is taken as a guide, the 2000D is the clear winner of the contest (5 : 1 points).
 However, the relative importance of the various individual camera aspects will vary according to personal preferences and needs, so that you might like to apply corresponding weights to the particular features before making a decision on a new camera.

 In any case, while the comparison of technical specifications can provide a useful overview of the capabilities of different cameras, it remains partial and cannot reveal, for example, the handling experience and imaging performance when actually working with the 1000D or the 2000D.
 User reviews, such as those found at amazon, can sometimes inform about these issues, but such feedback is often incomplete, inconsistent, and biased.
 This is why expert reviews are important.
-The following table reports the overall rankings of the cameras as published by some of the major camera review sites.
-You can find the full text of the reviews, respectively, at cameralabs.com, dpreview.com, ephotozine.com, imaging-resource.com, and photographyblog.com.
+The following table reports the overall rankings of the cameras as published by some of the major camera review sites (cameralabs, dpreview, ephotozine, imaging-resource, photographyblog).
+You can find the full text of the reviews by clicking on the site logo in the table header.

 |Canon 200D« »||HiRec||78/100||4.5/5||4.5/5||4.5/5||Jun 2017||549|

 |Canon 1300D« »||rev||73/100||4/5||3.5/5||4/5||Mar 2016||449||-|

 |Canon SX50« »||HiRec||72/100||4.5/5||-||4.5/5||Sep 2012||429||-|